teamnzs/ios-wireframe/README.md

 - [ ] Game room page
    - [ ] Creat a room
       - [ ] Same as "Friends page", user can see their friends list and select a list of friends (up to 5 people)
-      - [ ] User can create a room by selecting the category and number of questions, or can exit the view
+      - [ ] User can create a room by selecting the category, selecting number of questions, and selecting public/private mode, or can exit the view
       - [ ] User can click on "Ready" button when they are ready for the game
    - [ ] Playing game
       - [ ] User can see the Trivia question and count down timer